giuluck/powerplantsim/README.md

 * a `dissipation`, i.e., a parameter defining the amount of commodity units that gets dissipated every time step.
   Namely, given a storage amount $s_t$ and a dissipation $\delta$, the amount in the following time step will be $s_{t + 1} = (1 - \delta) * s_t$;
-* an optional tuple of `rates`, i.e., a pair (_charge rate_, _discharge rate_) which defines the maximal charge and
-  discharge rate in a single time step.
+* two optional floats of `charge_rate` and `discharge_rate` which defines the maximal charge and discharge rate in a single time step.

 ```python
 plant.add_storage(